dimitryzub/scrape-google-play-store-app/README.md

 ![image](https://user-images.githubusercontent.com/78694043/150782168-b55eda6e-a31d-4796-9137-9a3af5d56807.png)

-# Google Play Store App Example Scraper
+# Scrape Google Play Store App

 This repository is for [Scrape Google Play Store App results in Python]() in SerpApi blog post with step-by-step explanation scraping process. _Link will be active soon_.